adarshmanoj1/Adarsh_Manoj/README.md

 ## 🧑‍💻 About Me

 🎓 I'm a Postgraduate in Computer Applications (MCA) from Nirmala College, Kerala.
-💼 Currently working as a Python Full Stack Web Developer Intern at Singularis Software Technologies.
+💼 Currently working as a Python Full Stack Web Developer Intern at Knovist Technologies Kadavanthra.
 🚀 Passionate about creating scalable and responsive web applications.
 🌱 Always learning new technologies and frameworks to improve my development skills.
 🤝 Open to collaborative projects and contributions in full stack development.